Finding what you need in Hiebert Library

 Your first search in Encore will give you every possible type of record -- print, audio-visual, digital, and anything else we might have.
 Depending on your search, you may prefer one of those types more than the others, or would at least prefer to look at them one at a time.
 You can do that by using the gray "Refine by" bar on the left side of search results screen (see below).

-Each of the items in that box are called "facets," and can be used to limit your search results to items meeting that criterion.
-You can select as many facets as you want.
+Each of the items in that box can be used to limit your search results to items meeting that criterion.
+You can select as many items as you want.
 Here's a list of some of the most useful ones, with a description of what they do:

 Library Catalog: displays everything except online articles.